tbscode/tims-blog-posts/posts/self-hosted-ai-code-editing.md

 ### Using self hosted models

-There are severl tools you can use here easierst ist propably ollamma, and just using their openai api backend.
+There are several tools you can use here; the easiest is probably Ollama with its OpenAI-compatible backend.

 e.g.: start qwen coder: